rcliftonharvey/stream-deck-icons/README.md

 The first 3 icon packs (Simple Bright Colours, Simple Dark Colours, Simple Gray Tones) are essentially collections of primitive colours and tones.
 The Simple Bright Colours are more vivid and eye-catching, the Simple Dark Colours are more dim and laid-back, and the Simple Gray Tones comes with black and white icon backgrounds, as well as three intermediate gray tones.

 It's nothing revolutionary or ground-breaking, but for me and customizing my Stream Deck, these coloured icon backgrounds have been absolutely essential.
-If you can put them to use as well - good for both of us. :)
+If you can put them to use as well - good for the both of us. :)

-Enjoy!

 <br>